n8n-io/n8n-docs/docs/hosting/scaling/queue-mode.md

 In a single-mode setup, the `main` process does two sets of tasks:

-- **regular tasks**, such as running the API, serving the UI, listening for webhooks, and handling manual executions, and
+- **regular tasks**, such as running the API, serving the UI, and listening for webhooks, and
 - **at-most-once tasks**, such as running non-HTTP triggers (timers, pollers, and persistent connections like RabbitMQ and IMAP), and pruning executions and binary data.

 In a multi-main setup, there are two kinds of `main` processes: